algorandfoundation/docs/docs/run-a-node/setup/install.md

 # Installing on a Mac
 Verified on OSX v10.13.4 / High Sierra.

-+ Create a temporary folder to hold the install package and files.
++ Create a folder to hold the install package and files.

 ```
 mkdir ~/node